Are you wondering "why is my PowerPoint file so large?"

 Now that we've learned the value of compressing images, let's learn how to batch compress every image in a presentation.

-On Windows, the feature is simple enough: simply uncheck the Apply only to this picture option on the Compress Pictures pop-up window.
-PowerPoint will automatically shrink and reduce all of the images in your presentation file.
+On Windows, the feature is simple enough.
+Simply uncheck the Apply only to this picture option on the Compress Pictures pop-up window.
+PowerPoint will automatically shrink and reduce all the images in your presentation file.

 For Mac PowerPoint users, the feature appears slightly differently in the Compress Pictures menu.

 Be careful when using this feature!
-While it will certainly reduce the size of the images in your PowerPoint PPT file, make sure that you aren't permanently removing any cropped areas of images that you'll want to re-use at some point.
+While it'll certainly reduce the size of the images in your PowerPoint PPT file, make sure that you aren't permanently removing any cropped areas of images that you'll want to re-use.

 3. Save a Low PPI Copy